Connect with others who understand.

 What Causes Fatigue in Lymphoma?

-Cancer-related fatigue is the result of many intersecting variables.
-“Fatigue is tricky,” explained Dr. Timothy Fenske, a hematologist-oncologist who specializes in treating people with Hodgkin and non-Hodgkin lymphoma.
+Cancer-related fatigue has lots of potential causes.
+“Fatigue is tricky,” shared Dr. Fenske.
 “It can be a symptom of lymphoma.
 It can be a side effect of treatment.
 It can also be a sign of other problems that may be related or unrelated.”

-The following factors can contribute to fatigue in people with Hodgkin lymphoma or NHL:
+The following factors can contribute to fatigue with lymphoma:

 • Side effects of chemotherapy, radiation therapy, or other treatments